 - March - December 2005

-Conducted an agreed upon procedures review of the operations of four Vendor Fiscal/Employer Agent FMS providers serving individuals enrolled in the Massachusetts Medicaid PCA Program with DVallis, PC and assisted with the development and implementation of a phase-out plan to terminate operations of one entity by December 31, 2005.
+Conducted an agreed upon procedures review of the policies, procedures and operations of four Vendor Fiscal/Employer Agent FMS entities (referred to as Fiscal Intermediaries in MA) serving individuals enrolled in the MA Medicaid PCA Program with DVallis, PC and assisted with the development and implementation of a phase-out plan to terminate operations of one FMS entity by December 31, 2005.

 Minnesota Department of Human Services, St. Paul Minnesota